awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

-# Updating a Managed Node Group<a name="update-managed-node-group"></a>
+# Updating a managed node group<a name="update-managed-node-group"></a>

 There are several use cases for updating your Amazon EKS managed node group's version or configuration:
 + You have updated the Kubernetes version for your Amazon EKS cluster, and you want to update your worker nodes to use the same Kubernetes version\.
 + A new AMI release version is available for your managed node group\.
-For more information, see [Amazon EKS\-Optimized Linux AMI Versions](eks-linux-ami-versions.md)\.
+For more information, see [Amazon EKS\-optimized Linux AMI versions](eks-linux-ami-versions.md)\.
 + You want to adjust the minimum, maximum, or desired count of the instances in your managed node group\.
 + You want to add or remove Kubernetes labels from the instances in your managed node group\.
 + You want to add or remove AWS tags from your managed node group\.